SaiPrasanth212/Web-Dev--Projects-and-Assignments/Company Reviews/README.md

 # Company Feedback System Using Express and Node Frameworks

-### This is an fullstack app used for the rating the company based on his product review .
-Here we had used technology called HTML CSS bootstrap node js express js  and Mysql database.
+### This full-stack application allows users to rate companies based on their experience as reviews